AdobeDocs/campaign.en/help/v8/config/push-settings.md

     * **[!UICONTROL Manage Extensions]**
     * **[!UICONTROL Publish]**

-    These permissions are required to install and publish the Adobe Journey Optimizer extension and publish the app property in Adobe Experience Platform Mobile SDK.
+    These permissions are required to install and publish the Adobe Campaign extension and publish the app property in Adobe Experience Platform Mobile SDK.

 1. Then, select **[!UICONTROL Company rights]** in the left-hand menu.